dankamongmen/scblockchain/README.md

 * `show`: print the chain in a human-readable format
 * `tstore`: print the trust store (known keys) in a human-readable format
 * `outstanding`: print outstanding transactions in a human-readable format
+* `commit`: coalesce outstanding transactions into a block and add it to ledger
-* `flush`: flush outstanding transactions, as a block
+* `flush`: flush outstanding transactions
 * `noop`: generate a NoOp transaction
 * `member`: generate a ConsortiumMember transaction. takes as its argument a filename containing the new member's public key, and an arbitrary JSON-encoded